rwynn/monstache-site/src/config.md

 When resume is true, monstache writes the timestamp of MongoDB operations it has successfully synced to Elasticsearch to the collection monstache.monstache.
 It also reads that timestamp from that collection when it starts in order to replay events which it might have missed because monstache was stopped.
-If monstache is started with the [cluster-name](#cluster-name) option set then resume is automatically turned on.
+If monstache is started with the [cluster-name](#cluster-name)option set then resume is automatically turned on.

 ## resume-from-timestamp

 int64 (default `0`)

+This option only applies when the `resume-strategy` is 0 for timestamp based resume.

 When resume-from-timestamp
 (a 64 bit timestamp where the high 32 bytes represent the number of seconds since epoch and the low 32 bits